 The Regulatory Wake-Up Call

-Yet these systems are inherently complex and fragmented.
-Each node might run its own Linux instance, AI model, or Kubernetes cluster; many operate offline, and most rely on third-party components that evolve faster than traditional patching cycles can handle.
+Yet these environments are inherently complex and fragmented.
+Individual nodes may run their own Linux instances, AI models, or Kubernetes clusters; many operate with limited or intermittent connectivity, and most depend on third-party components that evolve faster than traditional patching cycles can accommodate.

-A single vulnerability in an edge device can cascade across thousands of endpoints.
-When that device also hosts AI workloads, say a predictive maintenance model or an object detection pipeline, an attacker could poison data, tamper with models, or hijack GPU resources to run cryptominers.
+A single vulnerability in an edge device can therefore cascade across thousands of endpoints.
+When such a device also hosts AI workloads, for example, predictive maintenance or computer vision pipelines, attackers may poison data, tamper with models, or hijack GPU resources for cryptomining or lateral movement.

-Until now, this risk was often accepted as a by-product of innovation.
-Under NIS2 and CRA, it’s a liability.
+Until recently, this risk was often treated as a by-product of innovation.
+Under NIS2 and the Cyber Resilience Act, it is now treated as a regulatory and operational liability.

 From Voluntary to Mandatory Cyber Resilience